 Swanson picked up photography in the mid 1940s as a teenager in Vassar, Michigan.
 He took photos for his high school while running a commercial photography business, shooting hundreds of photographs for local newspapers and businesses—in the process documenting virtually every aspect of small-town iife.
 Like the FSA photographers of the 1930s and early 1940s, Swanson understood that a documentary photograph could also have aesthetic value.

 After a hiatus to attend college and dental school, and relocation to Southeast Florida in 1961, Swanson resumed taking pictures as a purely artistic endeavor.
-During the 1970s and 1980s Swanson refined and mastered his craft through intensive darkroom experimentation and improvisational "street" photography, creating an extensive portfolio of images the quality of which is on par with those of his more famous contemporaries such as Elliott Erwitt, Lee Friedlander and Garry Winogrand (with whom Swanson studied in 1981).
+During the 1970s and 1980s Swanson refined and mastered his craft through intensive darkroom experimentation and improvisational "street" photography, creating an extensive portfolio of images.

 Swanson's images have appeared in numerous publications and won awards at many national juried exhibitions.
 Prints of many of the images are held in the collections of over 20 U.S. museums and other institutions.